tranquilit/WAPT-Documentation/source/wapt-usage/wapt-reporting.rst

   for example, all different version of Adobe Flash Player;

 * on the column :guilabel:`normalized`, press :kbd:`F2` to assign
   a standardized name to the selected software.
-Then press Enter
+Then press :kbd:`Enter`;

 .. note::